FinHubSA/algorand-dashboard-frontend/README.md

   - docker exec -it container_id python manage.py createsuperuser
   - container id is by running the command: docker ps.
 Take the algorand backend container id.
   - Then go to this url: http://localhost:8000/admin/ and login using those credentials
+  - Click on 'Add Periodic Task'
+  - Then add the task
 - From this root directory run the following commands:
 - `sudo docker-compose build`
 - If you get an error about archive/tar: invalid tar header run: